bensonchoyintuitas/intuitas_knowledgebase/docs/level_0.md

 ## Strategies and Objectives

-This section outlines the strategic context in which data, technology, and governance initiatives operate.
+Investing in data initiatives without a clear strategic context risks misalignment and wasted effort.
+A well-defined strategic context for data, technology, and governance ensures initiatives align with organisational goals, set the right priorities, have a clear scope, support effective governance, and build strong investment and benefits cases.

 **Recommended artefacts**

-- Description of the organisation's strategies and objectives at the whole-of-enterprise level:
-  - Business strategies, objectives, plans, and initiatives
-  - Technology strategies, objectives, plans, and initiatives
-  - Data and AI strategies, objectives, plans, and initiatives
+- Assessment of relevant business, technology, and data/AI strategies, plans, and initiatives.

 ## Key Systems and Data Assets

-Identifying the systems and data assets in scope supports effective governance, architecture, and planning.
+Identifying and profiling key systems and data assets in the context of strategic benefits and use cases provides a strong foundation for effective planning, design, and risk management.

 **Recommended artefacts**

-- Description of the organisation's key systems within the scope of concern (e.g., CMDB).
+- Description of the organisation's relevant systems and data sets (e.g. CMDB, Information Asset Register), including associated governance arrangements and technical characteristics.
-- Information Asset Register (IAR)

 ## Team Capabilities and Roles

-Clarity on the responsibilities and capabilities of key teams is essential for executing data strategy and maintaining accountability.
+Clarity on the responsibilities and capabilities of key teams is essential to executing the data strategy, maintaining accountability, ensuring all support functions are adequately fulfilled, and  costs remain predictable.

 **Recommended artefacts**

-- Description of in-scope key teams/parties associated with:
-  - Strategy and portfolio / prioritisation of data initiatives
-  - Data creation within the business domains
-  - Data management
+- RACI matrix for associated teams/parties with consideration of functions including but not limted to:
-  - Data governance (quality, access)
+  - Data lifecycle – creation, management, governance (quality, access), security, and consumption
-  - Data consumption
-  - Data engineering and integration
-  - Data analysis and reporting
-  - Data application development
+  - Data enablement – engineering, integration, analysis, reporting, and application development
-  - Data ops support
-  - Data security
-  - Data and information architecture
-  - Infrastructure and platform provisioning and management
+  - Data foundations – information architecture, infrastructure, and platform provisioning and management
-- RACI matrix for key teams/parties
+  - Operational support – DataOps, monitoring, and ongoing maintenance

 - Current and target operating and service management model
-- Maturity and skill assessment of key teams/parties
+- Maturity and skill assessment of key teams/parties relative to role definition
+- Strategy for using external partnerships and vendors to address capability gaps

 ## Governance Structures

 Governance frameworks and processes define how decisions are made, enforced, and improved across the data lifecycle.
+These may already exist in some organisations, while in others they need to be developed.

 **Recommended artefacts**

-- Description of the organisation's governance frameworks, policies, standards, processes, and bodies that are relevant to the scope of concern.
+- Description of governance frameworks, policies, standards, processes, and bodies relevant to the scope of concern.

-## Billing Structures

-Understanding how billing is structured enables transparency, cost accountability, and alignment with financial governance.
+- In some cases - proposals and terms of reference for new governance structures.

+## Funding and costing structures

+Understanding how the organisation plans and allocates funding and costs is critical to design, as it shapes the internal dynamics and “marketplace” for data and products.
+It influences stakeholder behaviour, drives collaboration (or competition), and determines how quickly solutions reach the market.

+This, in turn, affects standards alignment, investment in shared capabilities, sustainability, and the ability to scale and innovate.

 **Recommended artefacts**

-- Description of the organisation's structures in terms of billing, and how cost centres may relate to billing reports, delegations, and associated observability requirements.
+- Billing structures – including how cost centres map to reports, delegations, and observability (important for transparency and accountability)
-- Cost allocation models and chargeback mechanisms
+- Cost allocation and chargeback models – critical for encouraging reuse, managing shared services, and clarifying ownership
-- Budget management and forecasting processes
+- Budgeting and forecasting – ensures sustainable funding for data platforms, products, and capabilities
-- Financial governance and approval workflows
-- Cost optimization strategies and monitoring
-- Integration with enterprise resource planning (ERP) systems
-- Compliance with financial reporting standards and regulations
+- Cost optimisation and monitoring – helps manage platform efficiency and avoid waste, and how the accountabilities are distributed for their control

 <br>
 <br>